redis/docs/content/commands/hsetf/index.md

 - denyoom
 - fast
 complexity: O(N) where N is the number of arguments to the command
-description: For each specified field value pair, set field to value and optionally set the field's remaining time to live or UNIX expiration timestamp in seconds or milliseconds
+description: For each specified field-value pair, set field to value and optionally set the field's remaining time to live or UNIX expiration timestamp in seconds or milliseconds
 group: hash
 hidden: false
 key_specs: